Looking for the most competitive credit card deals? Browse and compare our picks to find the best* credit card for you.

 - Cashback offers Some banks entice new customers to sign up or encourage existing customers to spend with certain partners with the promise of cash back offers.
 The offer will usually require you to spend a certain amount in a set period (such as $500 on eligible purchases in the first three months) to receive a cashback reward (say $250).
-Make sure these terms and conditions align with your spending behaviours to ensure that deal offers you additional value.

 While it’s easy to be lured by the promise of low annual fees, bonus points and exclusive offers, knowing how to compare will ensure that you end up with the better deal.
 Some of the factors you should compare include: